Cm30V/EyeTurn/README.md

 # EyeTurn

-**Hands-free sheet music using blink detection.**
+**Hands-free sheet music using blink detection MADE WITH CURSOR!.**

-EyeTurn is a local-first web app that lets musicians upload PDF sheet music and turn pages without using their hands — by blinking in counted patterns detected via webcam.
+EyeTurn is a local-first web app that lets musicians upload PDF sheet music and turn pages by BLINKING (NO HANDS) in counted patterns detected via webcam.

 ## Installation